Farhan-Faisal/MEDLIFE_APP/README.md

 -  Login Page:
    -  Executive Members can login
 -  Events Tab:
-   -  Executives can see upcoming events hosted by the lub
+   -  Executives can see upcoming events hosted by the club
    -  Designated executives can publish events in the app for others to see
 -  Task Tab
    -  Executives can see tasks assigned to them